-13 The main architect of the NEPA Act was Lynton Keith Caldwell, a leading expert on environmental policy and advisor to the prime sponsor of the bill, Senator Henry "Scoop" Jackson.
+&lt;sup>15 The main architect of the NEPA Act was Lynton Keith Caldwell, a leading expert on environmental policy and advisor to the prime sponsor of the bill, Senator Henry "Scoop" Jackson.
 In his book on NEPA Caldwell wrote:

-[&]quot;Though mainstream environmental nongovernmental organizations tacitly supported Senator Jackson's bill they subsequently showed interest in NEPA primarily as the environmental impact requirement that enabled them to stop or delay specific government programs or projects to which they objected."
+&quot;Though mainstream environmental nongovernmental organizations tacitly supported Senator Jackson's bill they subsequently showed interest in NEPA primarily as the environmental impact requirement that enabled them to stop or delay specific government programs or projects to which they objected."
 (Caldwell, 1998 p.
 35).

-14 5000 wind turbines operate in European offshore waters but only a single wind turbine field has been activated in the Atlantic coastal waters, the nation's most energetic wind corridor".
+&lt;sup>16 5000 wind turbines operate in European offshore waters but only a single wind turbine field has been activated in the Atlantic coastal waters, the nation's most energetic wind corridor".